polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 Once you've thoroughly tested your engine, you'll want to put it to work in the real PolySwarm marketplace!

 At a high level, plugging into the PolySwarm marketplace is a simple matter of:
-1. determining which community(ies) you'd like to join
+1. determining which Community(ies) you'd like to join
-2. pointing your engines to the hosted instance of `polyswarmd ` for those communities
+2. pointing your engines to the hosted instance of `polyswarmd ` for those Communities

 There are a few items to be aware of when doing this; we discuss below.